 To understand the Service's concerns and planning objectives, it is important to provide a context in which to view the current conditions.
 This context is provided by examining the history of water development in and around the TRFS area.
 By carefully and objectively analyzing characteristics of the ecosystem including climate, vegetation, soil characteristics, and fluvial processes among other things, we can discern changes that have occurred or been imposed upon the system, identify conditions that may have contributed to stability or instability, and look for deviations from stable conditions and possibly determine thresholds beyond which conditions deteriorate.
-This information can then be compared to today's conditions to look for deviations from stable conditions and identify specific alterations that have led to current conditions.
+This information can then be compared to today's conditions to look for deviations.
 The goal of acquiring this information is not to return to some previous time, but rather to avoid continuing to make the same mistakes.
 In addition, planners and engineers that are armed with this information can craft solutions to problems that work with natural processes, instead of against them while achieving their objectives.
 Without this knowledge, we are doomed to failure and continual expenditures of precious dollars to address the inevitable consequences and response of the fluvial system and regional hydrology.